MaxRingstrom/git-tutorial/README.md

 things work now.
 5. Developer A now adds a section on bringing in other people's changes using merge.
+6. Developer A adds a section describing how to bring in other people's changes using rebase.

 # Common actions